Adwaith5178/supermarket/README.md

  Project Description

-This project is an automated retail solution designed to optimize supermarket revenue and minimize food waste through a data-driven pricing engine.
+This project is an automated retail solution designed to optimize supermarket revenue and minimize  wastage through a data-driven pricing engine.
 Unlike traditional static pricing, this system analyzes real-time inventory levels, product shelf-life, and demand patterns to adjust prices dynamically.
 The system features a Dual Login Portal for Administrators and Customers.
 Admins gain access to financial analytics and inventory clearance tools, while customers experience a responsive interface with real-time price updates.
 The core logic utilizes Python-based processing to calculate optimal price points,